 This command will create a wallet as a single key, stored in

-gets output in whatever directory you ran this command.
+whatever directory you ran this command.

 Upon creation, the CLI will prompt you for a password which encrypts the file.
 A strong password will make it difficult for someone to brute force the file should the file be compromised.